philanc/ple/README.md

 The `term` module includes all the basic functionnalities to display strings in various colors, move the cursor, erase lines and read keys.

-This module is embedded at the beginning of the ple.lua file.
-It does not use any other external library.
-The only reason for embedding it within ple.lua is to deliver the editor as a single lua file.
+It is included here.
 To make it available for other applications, it is also distributed as a separate module.
 See the [plterm](https://github.com/philanc/plterm) repository.

-Like [linenoise](https://github.com/antirez/linenoise), it does not use ncurses, terminfo or termcap.
+It does not use ncurses, terminfo or termcap.
 It uses only very common ANSI sequences that are supported by (at least) the Linux console, xterm, rxvt and vte-based terminal emulators.

-The term module includes some code [contributed](http://lua-users.org/lists/lua-l/2009-12/msg00937.html) by Luiz Henrique de Figueiredo on the Lua mailing list some time ago.

-I added some functions for input, getting the cursor position or the screen dimension, and stty-based mode handling .

-The input function reads and parses the escape sequences sent by function keys (arrows, F1-F12, insert, delete, etc.).
+The input function reads and parses UTF-8 character sequences and the escape sequences sent by function keys (arrows, F1-F12, insert, delete, etc.).
 See the definitions in `term.keys`.

 Term functions: - see [plterm](https://github.com/philanc/plterm)